-The balance has shifted back towards the frightened over the past decade.
+The balance has shifted back towards the frightened.
 Alan Renouf's "The Frightened Country" (Renouf, 1979) summed up our perception of reality early in the period of global development, and Alan Gyngell's "Fear of Abandonment" late.
-(Gyngell,

-2021).
-We no longer lead global and regional cooperation initiatives.
+(Gyngell, 2021).
+We no longer lead global and regional cooperation initiatives directed at expansion of trade and wider economic cooperation.
 John McCarthy's recent Anthony Low Lecture at the ANU (McCarthy 2024) draws attention to the decline in Australian official effort and understanding on productive relations with Asia in recent times and to the damage that does to fundamental Australian international policy interests.